Lesson 26: Ornamentation Basics — Grace Notes

 - The Blackbird

-- Slow Irish hornpipe.
-Built around grace-note ornaments.
+- Built around grace-note ornaments.

 - The Minstrel Boy

-- A martial Irish ballad.
-Grace notes on the stronger downbeats.
+- Grace notes on the stronger downbeats.